 So that's something that we're expecting to see in May from Inspector General Horowitz.

-that he wanted to find any way uh that he could get him for uh lying uh when the uh agents went and interviewed Flynn, one of them being Peter Strck, uh they returned back to the FBI field office uh and basically stated that they didn't believe he was lying.
+When the agents went and interviewed Flynn, one of them being Peter Strzok, they returned back to the FBI field office and basically stated that they didn't believe he was lying.

-We reported that, and then later Comey testified to that fact and stated that those FBI agents didn't believe that Flynn was lying, and still the special counsel, Robert Mueller, was able to get him to uh basically plead guilty to one count of lying to the FBI.
+We reported that, and then later Comey testified to that fact and stated that those FBI agents didn't believe that Flynn was lying.

-People attribute that to maybe he was trying to protect his son, maybe he was trying to, you know, he was exhausted from uh, you know, the legal fees and what it was doing to his family, and so he buckled down to the special counsel.
+Maybe he was trying to, you know, he was exhausted from, you know, the legal fees and what it was doing to his family.

 Well, right now, the guy that wanted to take Flynn down and all these other people is now facing the same exact charges, except it's more egregious.

-It's written in stone, it's in an IG report, and we see that he deliberately lied.
+And we see that he deliberately lied.

 Not only did he lie, think about this.

-He threw other FBI executives, people that he had worked with under a bus.
+He threw other FBI executives, people that he had worked with, under a bus.

-He basically lied, he allowed the leak to happen, and then he calls later to New York field office and reprimands the New York field office for the leak.
+And then he calls later to New York field office and reprimands the New York field office for the leak.

 I mean, this is what the IG discovered.

-I go back to I cannot believe that James Comey admitted this week he doesn't know what's in the dossier.
+I go back to, I cannot believe that James Comey admitted this week he doesn't know what's in the dossier.

 Nobody in the media talks about the ramifications of this, which is that you have a Hillary Clinton, you know, funneled money through a law firm.

-That's an issue, uh, using a foreign national.
+Using a foreign national.

-Fusion GPS didn't verify it, nobody verified it, and a lot of it's debunked.
+Nobody verified it, and a lot of it's debunked.

 How do you do that?